Spline Autoregression Method for Estimation of Quantile Spectrum: Introduction

-Exploration of the quantile spectrum $\bS(\om,\al)$ as a bivariate function of $\om$ and $\al$ constitutes what we call quantile-frequency analysis or QFA (Li 2020; 2021).
-It contributes to a growing literature on nonlinear spectral analysis techniques (e.g., Kedem 1986; Hong 2000; Davis and Mikosch 2009; Hagemann 2013; Dette et al.\ 2015; Fajardo, et al.\ 2018; Barun\'{i}k and Kley 2019; Meziani et al.\ 2020; Jordanger and Tj{\o}stheim 2022; 2023; Lim and Oh 2022).
+Exploration of the quantile spectrum $\bS(\om,\al)$ as a bivariate function of $\om$ and $\al$ constitutes what we call quantile-frequency analysis or QFA (Li 2020; 2021; 2023).
+It contributes to a growing literature on nonlinear spectral analysis techniques (e.g., Kedem 1986; Hong 2000; Davis and Mikosch 2009; Hagemann 2013; Dette et al.\ 2015; Birr et al.\ 2017; 2019; Fajardo, et al.\ 2018; Barun\'{i}k and Kley 2019; Meziani et al.\ 2020; Goto et al.\ 2022; Jordanger and Tj{\o}stheim 2022; 2023; Lim and Oh 2022).
+In this paper, we focus on the estimation of quantile spectrum and refer to earlier publications, e.g., Li (2008; 2012; 2014b; 2023; 2025), Chen et al.\ (2022), and Jim\'{e}nez-Var\'{o}n et al.\ (2024), for simulation and real-data examples that illustrate the advantages of the quantile spectrum over the conventional spectrum.

-Unlike the conventional spectrum of level-crossing processes (e.g., Davis and Mikosch 2009; Hagemann 2013; Dette et al. 2015), the quantile spectrum defined by (\ref{S}) retains the information about the marginal distribution through the scaling function $\eta_j(\al)$ as a result of quantile regression.
-Furthermore, we treat the quantile spectrum $\bS(\om,\al)$ as a bivariate function of $\om$ and $\al$ rather than a univariate function of $\om$ for fixed $\al$ as done typically in level-crossing-based techniques.
+Unlike the conventional spectrum of the level-crossing processes (Davis and Mikosch 2009; Hagemann 2013; Dette et al.\ 2015; Birr et al.\ 2019; Goto et al.\ 2022), the quantile spectrum defined by (\ref{S}) retains the information about the marginal distribution through the scaling function $\eta_j(\al)$ as a result of quantile regression.
+Furthermore, the quantile spectrum $\bS(\om,\al)$ is treated in this paper as a bivariate function of $\om$ and $\al$ rather than a univariate function of $\om$ for fixed $\al$ as done typically in level-crossing-based techniques.

-We focus on the situation in which $\bS(\om,\al)$ varies smoothly with $\al$.
-We intend to leverage this smoothness to improve the estimation accuracy over the method that ignores the smoothness and estimates the spectrum independent at different quantiles.
+This paper considers the situation in which $\bS(\om,\al)$ varies smoothly with $\al$.
+For example, $\bS(\om,\al)$ is a continuous function of $\al$ when (a) $\dot{F}_j(F_j^{-1}(\al))$ is continuous in $\al$ for all $j$, (b) $F_{jj',\tau}(q_j(\al),q_{j'}(\al))$ is continuous in $\al$ for all $j$, $j'$, and $\tau$, and (c) $F_{jj',\tau}(q_j(\al),q_{j'}(\al))-\al^2$ is uniformly summable over $\tau$ for all $j$ and $j'$.
+The objective is to leverage this smoothness to improve the estimation accuracy over the method that ignores the smoothness and estimates the spectrum independent at different quantiles.
+This line of inquiry was explored in Li (2025) using a nonparametric approach.
+It was demonstrated that leveraging the smoothness across quantiles bear fruits not only for the estimation of quantile spectrum as a bivariate function but also for the estimation of quantile spectrum at a fixed quantile.